RickCogley/Github-Markdown-Reference/README.md

 ##### H5 Header
 Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.

+### In Github Markdown... :octocat:

+Github treats line breaks in a different way from normal Markdown, treating a single line break (press of the enter key) as a real line break, which is likely what most people intend.
+The regular Markdown treatment is to require two line breaks between paragraphs.

 * * *
 <a name="emphasis"/>
 > ## Emphasis

+Blah blah (``sample``) blah.

+### :white_check_mark: Syntax

 ```no-highlight
 Emphasis, aka italics, with *asterisks* or _underscores_.